Heat wave hacks: 16 ways to stay cool in the summer | News

 Heat wave hacks: 16 ways to stay cool in the summer

-As the temperatures continue to rise in Ontario, causing several heat warnings throughout the province, figuring out ways to stay cool and beat the heat becomes increasingly more important with every degree.
+As the temperatures continue to rise in Calgary, causing several heat warnings throughout the province, figuring out ways to stay cool and beat the heat becomes increasingly more important with every degree.

 Whether it’s tips for yourself, your bedtime routine, or your home — we’ve got you covered.